psDevUK/jekflix-template/_posts/2020-10-13-Skeleton-Loading-Component.md

 ## React Loading Skeleton

  So a good while back I did come across a skeleton loading component, and I did get it to work, but never released it as a component, as I don't think I could get it to hide.
 Well it was a long time ago, and I basically gave up and moved onto something else.
-  However this evening as I was browsing [npmjs.com](https://www.npmjs.com/) which is where I found all the components I build I stumbled back on a [react loading skeleton which can be found here](https://www.npmjs.com/package/react-loading-skeleton) I looked at the dependencies as it's always nice if it is a low number, and this component lists one dependency.
+  However this evening as I was browsing [npmjs.com](https://www.npmjs.com/) which is where I found all the components I have built so far, I stumbled back on a [react loading skeleton which can be found here](https://www.npmjs.com/package/react-loading-skeleton) I looked at the dependencies as it's always nice if it is a low number, and this component lists one dependency.
 Sadly that one dependency had another dependancy and another and another and so on, so if your wondering how many exactly here is the true number of dependencies
 ```
 react-loading-skeleton
 @emotion/core